-Timeline Viking Age Art Styles (Stafan Bollmann/ Wikimedia Commons/ ThorNews)
+Timeline -Viking Age Art Styles (Graph: Stafan Bollmann / ThorNews)

 The Viking Age is normally categorized into six main periodic art styles: Oseberg style, Borre style, Jelling style, Mammen style, Ringerike style and Urnes style.

 The Oseberg style is named after the Oseberg ship grave (c.
-834 AD) discovered in a large burial mound at the Oseberg farm near Tønsberg in Vestfold County, Norway.
+834 AD) discovered in a large burial mound at the Oseberg farm near Tønsberg in Vestfold, Norway.
 Including the ship, the site also contained numerous richly decorated wooden objects, tapestries and hundreds of other artifacts.

 A characteristic motif is the so-called gripping beast.
 The gripping beast is what clearly distinguishes the early Viking art from the styles that preceded it.
 The chief features of the gripping beast are the paws that grip the borders around it, neighboring beasts or parts of its own body.

-The Borre style is a Viking age animal ornamentation which was first named after artifacts from a burial mound near the village of Borre in Vestfold County, Norway.
+The Borre style is a Viking age animal ornamentation which was first named after artifacts from a burial mound near the village of Borre in Vestfold, Norway.